-Users whose accounts have been terminated are prohibited from accessing, possessing or creating any other YouTube accounts.
-When an account is terminated, the account owner will receive an email detailing the reason for the suspension.
+Users whose accounts have been terminated are prohibited from accessing, possessing, or creating any other Google Accounts.
+When an account is terminated, the account owner receives an email detailing the reason for the termination.

 Community Guidelines terminations

 Reasons accounts can be terminated:

 - Repeated violations of the Community Guidelines or Terms of Service